 Use Windows to set your display scaling to 100%

 To do so, type display settings in the task bar search box, and then select Change display settings.
 In the Settings window, set Change the size of text, apps, and other items to 100%.
-However, setting your display scaling to 100%, or 96 DPI, might be undesirable because it can make the user interface too small to be usable.
+Be aware that 100% scaling (96 DPI) can make the user interface too small for practical use.

-If you prefer to manage your display settings by using command-line tools instead of UI (user interface) tools, you can with DevEnv.exe.
+To manage your display settings by using command-line tools rather than the UI (user interface) tools, use DevEnv.exe.
 The

 devenv.exe command takes

 /noscale as a command-line parameter to run in 100% scaling mode.
 Here's how to use it:

 - Select Tools > Command Line > Developer Command Prompt from the Visual Studio menu bar.

 In addition to the aforementioned options, you can also try the following options:

 Select the option to Optimize rendering for screens with different pixel densities (requires restart)

 Disable scaling notifications in Visual Studio, for example, if you aren't working in a designer.
 Here's how to disable notifications: